Study in mice first to connect genes, flu, and cardiovascular problems.

 “A lot of people have assumed that systemic inflammation from the infection stresses or harms the heart, but this new finding suggests that some people may be genetically predisposed to these complications,” Yount said.

 Previous research has shown the mutations aren’t uncommon.
 About 20 percent of Chinese people and about 4 percent of people of European ancestry have IFITM3 mutations, he said.

 Understanding the underlying causes of flu deaths could lead to therapies that might save at-risk people, Yount said.
 His lab is now working on testing experimental therapies in mice.

-When Yount and his collaborators examined the heart tissue from the genetically-altered mice, they confirmed that the heart tissue was infected with flu virus.
-They also found a possible explanation for connections between the gene, the flu and the heart abnormalities: fibrosis.
-Fibrosis is the buildup of collagen in tissue.
+When Yount and his collaborators examined the heart tissue from the genetically-altered mice, they confirmed that the heart tissue was infected with the flu virus.
+They also found a possible explanation for connections between the gene, the flu, and heart abnormalities: fibrosis.
+Fibrosis is the buildup of collagen in the tissue.
 Collagen plays an important role in connecting muscle fibers, but too much can be a problem.

 “Too much of this collagen can cause ‘bumps in the road’ that could disrupt the electrical flow of the heart — that could explain the erratic heart rhythms we saw in this experiment,” Yount said.

 The study also found varying degrees of flu-related heart abnormalities depending on the virulence of the flu strain.
 The most harmful flu they tested led to highly erratic heart rhythms, lasting heart damage, and a greater chance of death.
 A moderate strain resulted in reversible, temporary heart abnormalities.
 When gene-deficient mice were given the weakest of three flu strains in the study, heart irregularities weren’t seen.